sgalizia/sa-2018-landing-page/P04-CSS-Properties/content.md

 > [info]
 >
-It's also important to note that the both margin and padding are transparent, or clear.
+It's also important to note that the both margin and padding are transparent.

 By using `margin` and `padding`, we can position each of our HTML elements relative to each other.